-The results of Oxera's calculations for net cost as a proportion of (i) revenues and (ii) EBIT are summarised in the table below.
-The analysis summarised in Table 4.2 does not change the outcome of the ROCE profitability analysis (as set out in section 4.1.2 above), that eir's profitability and ability to earn a fair rate of return on capital employed are not significantly affected by the net cost.
+The results of Oxera's calculations for net cost as a proportion of (i) revenues and (ii) EBIT are summarised in Table 4.2.
+The analysis does not change the outcome of the ROCE profitability analysis (as set out in section 4.1.2 above), that eir's profitability and ability to earn a fair rate of return on capital employed are not significantly affected by the net cost.